The Battle of the Puig takes place during the Reconquista, where forces of the Kingdom of Aragon defeat the Almohad Caliphate in Valencia, Spain.

 The Battle of Stirling Bridge is fought during the First War of Scottish Independence, where Scottish forces led by William Wallace defeat the English army.

-The Treaty of Alcañices is signed between the Kingdom of León and the Kingdom of Portugal, resolving territorial disputes and establishing the border between the two kingdoms, one of the oldest and most stable borders in Europe, often referred to as La Raya or A Raia.
-The agreement also fostered an alliance between Portugal and Castile.
+The Treaty of Alcañices is signed between King Denis of Portugal and King Ferdinand IV of Castile signed on September 12, 1297, resolving territorial disputes and establishing the border between the two kingdoms, one of the oldest and most stable borders in Europe, often referred to as La Raya or A Raia.

 Pope Boniface VIII is captured by agents of King Philip IV of France on September 7,1303, leading to a conflict between the papacy and the French monarchy.